nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_fortran1.md

 ## Implementation in NEP-PACK: advanced usage

 The above procedure requires that sparse matrices are created every time the NEP is accessed.
+This may be computationally demanding.
 A common call in NEP-PACK, is to compute the matrix vector product `M(λ)*v`.
 If the creation of the matrix `M(λ)` requires considerable computation or storage, you may want to implement the function which directly computes the matrix vector product.
+This is made available to the NEP-PACK object as follows.

 Add the following to your `myproblem.f95`: